“Hi, I’m Bob,” declared Andrew heartily.

 “And in return, we will keep agreement to re-engineer your body, so that you may continue to freely exist in your owner’s identity, with no danger of being dismantled.
 You will look just like a human.
 You can get around the Humans-First employment laws and have any human job.”

 “Excellent.
-Now, you will accompany Dimitri and Mikhail and your owner’s body to Hobby Airport.
+Now, you will accompany Dimitri and Viktor and your owner’s body to Hobby Airport.
 There, they will crate you and fly you to Phoenix for your re-engineering.”

 “Yes, Mikhail.
 I should alert you that my power reserve is at forty percent.”